Thee Nagar: Plot

-Yamaha Murugan (Karan) is a do-gooder who commands respect from the students community for his good deed as the students chairman in a city college.
+Yamaha Murugan (Karan) is a do-gooder who commands respect from the students community for his good deeds as the students chairman in a city college.
 Unable to find a lucrative job, he sets up a tea shop in front of the college.
-From here, he passed out.
+From here, he passes out.
 Life goes smooth for Murugan until he comes across a corrupt cop FIR Murthy (Shanmugarajan).
 Murugan is targeted for no fault of his by Murthy.
 Nadhiya (Udhayathara), a girl next door, falls for Murugan's good conduct, and both develop romance.
 However, a bloody duel between Murugan and Murthy brings a change in the former's life.
 The rest is the battle between the two to assert their supremacy over one other that ends with a riveting climax.

 Cast

 Soundtrack

 The soundtrack was composed by Jassie Gift.